 “By bringing Capitol and Virgin into one label group, we will be better equipped than ever to promote and nurture artistic talent,” said Nicoli.
-“We remain strongly committed to developing artists in America in all genres as this is a key repertoire source for the world, and to that end, we will maintain our A&R focus and keep a presence in both Los Angeles and New York.”
+He added that EMI remains strongly committed to developing artists in America in all genres as this is a key repertoire source for the world.
+To that end, the company will maintain its A&R focus and keep a presence in both Los Angeles and New York.

 As part of the changes, president and chief executive of Capitol Records Andy Slater has stepped down.
 The move is the latest shuffle by Nicoli, a survivor of a recent housecleaning at the label.
 Most see Nicoli operating from a very hot seat, and making moves to keep the label – and his position – alive.
 Meanwhile, multiple sources to Digital Music News – including a pair of major label executives – have pointed to heavy layoffs ahead.
 “It will be a bloodbath,” one source grimly predicted.